ogreyesp/GEPMTR/README.md

 * utils: classes with many utilities.

 More information about these algorithms can be find in the following article:
-> J. M. Moyano, H. M. Fardoun, and O. Reyes.
+> J. M. Moyano, O. Reyes, H. M. Fardoun, and S. Ventura.
 "Performing Multi-Target Regression via GEP-based Ensemble Models".
-Submitted to XXX.
+Submitted to International Journal of Computational Intelligence Systems.
 (2019).

 ### References